clvv/fasd/README.md

 # Tab Completion

-`f` offers two completion modes, command mode completion and word mode completion.
+`fasd` offers two completion modes, command mode completion and word mode completion.

 Command mode completion is just like completion for any other commands.
-It is triggered when you hit tab on a `f` command or its aliases.
+It is triggered when you hit tab on a `fasd` command or its aliases.
 Under this mode your queries can be separated by a space.
 Tip: if you find that the completion result overwrites your queries, type an extra space before you hit tab.